bhonestly/earthquake-analysis-application/README.md

 | TOTAL HOURS | H | N/A | 21hrs | 3hrs | 3hrs |

 ## Code Snippet
-Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ## Change Log
-Use this section to document what changes were made and the reasoning behind those changes.